-Role Scope Indicate whether In-house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditing Firm Reporting process Corporate Internal Scope of internal In-house Mr. Emmanuel B. De Corporate Internal Audit's role is to audit includes the Pano Audit, headed by provide an examination and Corporate Audit independent, evaluation of the Executive, reports objective assurance Company's risk functionally to the and consulting management, Audit Committee of services within the controls, and the Board of Company designed processes.
-Directors. to add value and improve the Company's operations.
+Role Scope Indicate whether In-house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditing Firm Reporting process Corporate Internal Scope of internal In-house Mr. Emmanuel B. Corporate Internal Audit's role is to audit includes the De Pano Audit, headed by provide an examination and Corporate Audit independent, objective evaluation of the Executive, reports assurance and Company's risk functionally to the consulting services management, Audit Committee of within the Company controls, and the Board of designed to add value processes.
+Directors. and improve the Company's operations.